 Outdoor dining coming to main street with help of grant

 GRAND JUNCTION, Colo.
-(KKCO) - Outdoor dining is becoming the new trend across the country and western Colorado due to social distancing guidelines.
+(KJCT) - Outdoor dining is becoming the new trend across the country and western Colorado due to social distancing guidelines.
 But making those changes can be costly to small businesses.

 The City of Grand Junction and Downtown Development Authority are offering to help restaurants on Main Street expand by offering outdoor seating.
 They will be offering a $47,000 Revitalizing Main Street grant from the Colorado Department of Transportation.
 The grant will give downtown businesses the option of expanding their outdoor patios to sidewalks or parking spaces to increase capacity.